-- 34. Based on findings from the school feeding review, WFP will establish and implement a nutrition-sensitive and gender-responsive school feeding programme that is linked to other nutrition and livelihood activities in communities and centres on the promotion of local food systems and the sharing of institutional arrangements with the Sahrawi authorities. - 35.
-Because of funding and pipeline challenges, in recent years WFP has relied on three-month pre-positioned food stocks funded by the Spanish Red Cross (Cruz Roja Española, or CRE) and managed by the Algerian Red Crescent (Croissant-Rouge Algérien, or CRA) and MLRS to ensure the continuity of basic food distributions.
-An emergency stock was recently set up by CRA and MLRS to help stabilize the supply and diversity of the WFP food basket.
-UNHCR has overall responsibility for the secondary distribution of food, including transportation of food to refugees, which is carried out by the Spanish Association of Workers and Technicians without Borders (Asociación de Trabajadores y Técnicos sin Fronteras, or ATTsF).
+- to enhance synergies among complementary interventions and explore new ways of improving livelihoods from common grounds. - 33.
+Based on findings from the school feeding review, WFP will establish and implement a nutrition-sensitive and gender-responsive school feeding programme that is linked to other nutrition and livelihood activities in communities and centres on the promotion of local food systems and the sharing of institutional arrangements with the Sahrawi camp leaders. - 34.
+Because of funding and pipeline challenges, in recent years WFP has relied on three-month pre-positioned food stocks funded by the Spanish Agency for International Development Cooperation (AECID) and managed by the Spanish Red Cross (CRE), the Algerian Red Crescent (CRA) and its partner MLRS to ensure the continuity of basic food distributions.
+An emergency stock was recently set up by CRA and its partner MLRS to help stabilize the supply and diversity of the WFP food basket.
+UNHCR has overall responsibility for the secondary distribution of food, including transportation of food to the camps, but the distribution of the basic food basket is carried out by CRA and its partner MLRS, with support from the Spanish Association of Workers and Technicians without Borders (Asociación de Trabajadores y Técnicos sin Fronteras, or ATTsF).
 WFP has overall responsibility for the delivery of food to the humanitarian storage site of Rabouni, which is carried out by private transporters contracted by the CRA.
 The storage site is managed by the MLRS.